Skip to Content

 9) Expect to eat dinner late

-And when it comes to breakfast, many places don’t offer a full American breakfast with eggs and bacon in the morning.
+And don’t expect a full American breakfast with eggs and bacon in the morning.
 For most Italians, breakfast in Italy consists of cappuccino and a croissant or sweet pastry.

 Mind you, the better hotels and B&B’s typically offer lovely breakfast spreads with sliced meat, cheese, fresh fruit, yogurt and the like, in addition to breads and pastries.